tawfeeqzaghlool/todo-app-flask-mongodb/README.md

 ## Create a virtual environment:

-- Run the following command to create the virtual environment:
+- Run the following command to create the virtual environment:\
-'python3 -m ven venv'\
+`python3 -m ven venv`
 - Activate env
-'source ./venv/bin/activate'
+`source ./venv/bin/activate`

 ## Install the requirements

-'pip install -r requirements.txt'
+`pip install -r requirements.txt`

 Before running the mongodb instance, we must create a data folder and run below command in command prompt.